CivYoahtl/civyoahtl.github.io/docs/government/ololtic-proposals.md

 **Proposal Passes:** 13 Ayes, 0 Nays, 0 Abstentions

+## [Proposal] Removal of Citizenship Status from Da_duck_tv

+Proposer: NeoTide, Seconded by: MechanicalRift, Date: April 13th, 2025

+Da_duck_tv is a member of the ololtic and was a mayor of the town Kobylinski.
+I am requesting that the ololtic vote Duck out of his ololtic status, which is a requirement for it being removed legally.
+Duck is a controversial figure in Yoahtl for many reasons that I will go into throughout this proposal.

+Duck is a confrontational individual to many in text chats and in vc, taking on a persona which has made myself and a couple of my friends uncomfortable.
+He has been part of a campaign to defame and depose a group of Yoahtlans who have been loyal to the nation for many years, a group you probably know as "Faunamart" or "Ceres".
+I'm sure you all are tired of this pseudo-faction war that's been happening for the past couple months, but this proposal is an easy way to say no to the drama.
+Attempts were made to come to an long-term understanding with Duck by Ceres members, and despite the apparent positive engagements, the gains were disregarded the next day when Duck threatened to secede.

+Duck is part of the group consisting of some Kobylinski members who left the nation to form Cocoa Beach, in which he is the leader and is supported by Exyria/LOTUS.
+He maintains farms and miliary infrastructure in Yoahtl, which I personally viewed as a threat which we recently tried to negate.
+His association with LOTUS nations goes further, for example his aspirations to secede Kobylinski from Yoahtl into an independent nation, with the explicitly support/defense of LOTUS as he himself admitted.
+The mere discussion of a LOTUS aligned coup of land 300m from our main vault is an insane proposition for a true Yoahtlan to make.
+Every action afterwards from him has been divisive and inconsistent with values that every Ololtic member should have.

+Should this proposal pass, I give my word that I will do my best to remedy any loss of access to farms owned by Duck through limited access allowance.

+**Proposal Passes:** 13 Ayes, 0 Nays, 1 Abstention

+## [Proposal] Removal of Citizenship Status from Wandrumdum

+Proposer: NeoTide, Seconded by: MechanicalRift, Date: April 13th, 2025

+Wandrumdum (referred to as Wandrum onward) is a member of the ololtic and a resident of Kobylinski.
+I am requesting that the ololtic vote Wandrum out of her ololtic status, which is a requirement for it being removed legally.
+Wandrum should be removed for the reasons listed below:

+In the schism that resulted from pushback on council acts that were made in Wandrum's time as councilor, a lot of mistrust and malice grew between Wandrum and members of Yoahtl, primarily for myself and other members of Ceres/Faunamart.
+This has resulted in a large amount of discord-specific arguments and fights that are making people tired.
+This proposal would give a quick end to the drama.

+Wandrum joined Exyria after her council term ended and displayed her dissatisfaction with Yoahtl in a way that was insulting to myself.
+This is fine in itself, but it isn't exemplary of a citizen of Yoahtl who impacts our democracy.
+Wandrum directly inflicted damages onto Yoahtl when she refused to assist in the dereliction of a building which she was in charge of removing, and admitted to doing it for the purpose of being petty.
+This lead to many hours of Yergo acid blocking the building, and no amount of pleading made her any more sympathetic to our cause.
+Wandrum also took her skills which she gained in Yoahtl running the XP exchange and made a competing exchange in Exilus City.
+This is fine in itself, but again it isn't exemplary of a member of the ololtic.
+Members of Yoahtl who are specifically sources of conflict for Wandrum have been refused any amount of reconciliation.
+She will not be satisfied until Yoahtl is divided and less powerful.

+**Proposal Passes:** 12 Ayes, 1 Nay, 1 Abstention

 ## [Proposal] Permanent Removal of Mayor Role

 Proposer: BunnyInRed, Seconded by: Yergo, Date: May 3rd, 2025